swgriffith/azure-guides/networking-overview/part1-kubenet.md

 Notice the eth0 is @if19, meaning its attached to interface 19, but what is that?
 If we take a look at the host machine interfaces we can see that there is an interface with the index of 19 named "vethd3b9c108@if3" as you can see in the image below, @if3 and @if19 are the link between the container network interface and the host network interface, which happens to be a veth link.

+Fig 2.
 ![veth link](./images/vethlink.png)

 Ok, so now we know how each container is connected to the a virtual ethernet interface on the host, but where does it get it's IP and how does it communicate out of the node?
 Our first hint is the 'cbr0' name listed in the 'ip addr' output for our veth.
-Checking out the Kubernetes docs on kubenet, we know that cbr0 is the bridge network created and managed by kubenct.
+Checking out the Kubernetes docs on [Kubenet](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#kubenet), we know that cbr0 is the bridge network created and managed by kubenet.
 We can see the interface in our 'ip addr' output.
 Also notice that the inet value for cbr0 is 10.100.1.1/24, which happens to be our pod cidr!
 So cbr0 is the bridge network that the veth links are joined to.
 We can confirm this by using the brctl command from bridge-utils.
 Notice all of our veth interfaces attached to cbr0.

 ```bash
 # Install the bridge-utils package